 A Step by Step Guide: How to Germinate Marijuana Seeds

 When you have already decided what marijuana seed to grow, the next important phase is germinating the seeds.
+But what exactly is germinating marijuana seeds?
+What does it do?
 In this article, we will discuss the importance of seed germination and the common germination method.
 We will also share with you a step by step guide on how to germinate marijuana seeds.

 Marijuana seed germination is the process of getting your seed to sprout to prepare them for planting.
 You will know that it is ready when a tendril pops out of the seed.
 The color is white and it looks like a small root.